 Girls Create is a mentoring program for playwriting, dance and visual arts too.
 The program teaches girls (going into 6th grade through 10th grade) various aspects of these performing art forms in a unique way--we prioritize on bringing in professionals from the community to teach the program, guest artists to share their expertise and utilize mentors also from the community to provide guidance to the girls and encourage their own creations.
 Each week long program culminates in a final project for the week where we invite the community, including friends and family of the girls, to see their work.
 All camps include snacks provided for the week, and all materials will be provided, and please bring a sack lunch every day and a water bottle.
 Details of final performances will be emailed out at the beginning of each week.
 Girls Create will launch this summer in collaboration with RMCAD, Bella Diva Dance and the Center for Visual Arts.
+Meet our teaching artists.

 |Girls Draw/Paint Camp||Girls Dance Around the World Camp||Girls Dance Camp|